© Copyright – 2009 – Athletics Illustrated

-Three time Olympian Kevin “Sully” Sullivan has run 32 sub-four minute miles.
+Three-time Olympian Kevin “Sully” Sullivan has run 32, sub-four minute miles.
 He currently holds the NCAA indoor championship record of 3:55.33.
-During his varsity career at the University of Michigan, he accomplished 14 All-American honours and currently holds the Canadian records for the mile and 1500m distances.
+During his varsity career at the University of Michigan, he earned 14 All-American honours and currently holds the Canadian records for the mile (1609-metre) and 1500-metre distances.

-Sully was very close to medalling in the Sydney Olympic Games, finishing fifth in the 1500m final.
+Sully was very close to medalling during the Sydney Olympic Games, finishing fifth in the 1500-metre final.
 He has competed in at least 10 IAAF World Cross-Country Championships, Commonwealth Games and many other international competitions.

-At age 35 Sullivan, as you will read below, continues to be committed to his athletics career.
+At age 35, Sullivan continues to be committed to his athletics career.
 Meanwhile he is a volunteer coach at Florida State University where his wife Karen Harvey is the women’s athletics head coach.
 She too enjoys a winning record.
-She had a distinguished athletics career, which included setting the Canadian 3000m steeple chase record of 10:14.27 and a world number one ranking in 1998.
+She had a distinguished athletics career, which included setting the Canadian 3,000m steeple chase record of 10:14.27 and a world number one ranking in 1998.
 Her alma-mater is also the University of Michigan.

-Sully grew up in Brantford, Ontario, a small hockey town, that produces a high level of quality athletes form a variety of sports.
+Sullivan grew up in Brantford, Ontario, a town that produces a high-level of quality athletes form a variety of sports.

 Christopher Kelsall: At what age did you begin to seriously focus on athletics?

 Kevin Sullivan: I first got involved in my local track club at age 12, but it wasn’t until I was about 14-15 that I started to get serious about athletics.

 CK: You ran a 2:15, 800-metre at the age of 12 and 1:53 two years later.
 Those must be close to world age-group records.
 Are you aware of how those times stand up?